yclas/documentation/index.md

 ---
 <div class="col-md-12">

-<p>Browse our docs that will teach you how to use Yclas through simple steps!</p>
+<h2 class="homepage">Know how to quickly implement and leverage the full potential of Yclas's features and functionality.</h2>

-<p>In case you need more help you can join our <a href="https://yclas.com/forum" target="_blank">forums</a> where you can get help from our community or to share your experience!</p>
+<p>If need more help you can join our <a href="https://yclas.com/forum" target="_blank">forums</a> where you can get help from our community or to share your experience!</p>

 <p>You can also follow our <a href="https://www.udemy.com/classifieds/" target="_blank"><i>"How to create a classifieds site from scratch"</i></a> Video Course on Udemy. </p>